dbarj/database/adb-migration/05-latency-test/latency-test.md

        * In 10 seconds, 123896 times the session was opened and *select 1 from dual* was executed.
 This is almost 200x more than using sqlplus method.
        * The time to execute each SQL was avg 0.826 ms, less than 1 ms, which is still very fast.
        * The time to connect and execute was about 0.858 ms.
-         + The connection time accounted less than 1% of the total time.
+         + The connection time accounted less than 1% of the total time now.
          + Reason for all this gain is because java will connect once and use a pool to run the statements.

 ## Task 3: Compare result with current PDBs